TahJam/Oil_Wells_Insight/README.md

 </p>

 ## Conclusion
 There are many interesting conclusions that can be drawn from this data that can help businesses make insightful descisions or allocate resources to the wells that need it most.
-In my analysis, I wanted to focus on the amount of water and nonwater materials used in well jobs.
-Water is, arguably, our most precious resource but not most abundant, and so, we must use it wisely.
+The focus of this analysis was on the amount of water and nonwater materials used in well jobs.
+Water is, arguably, this planet's most precious resource but not most abundant, and so, it is everyone's responsibility to use it wisely.
 With this data, one can determine how severely the location's fracking activity is having on the local water supply.
 Another use case for this data is to be used as a factor in determining whether to increase drilling in a specific location.
 An operator may choose to not continue fracking if a lot of water needs to be used at the specific location.
 <br>
 ## Other Areas to Analyze
-There are many other areas I had wished to analyze, however, with the constraint of time and resources, I have limited my analysis on just the usage of water.
-If there was another area I could have focused my analysis on, it would be about the materials used in the wells for different purposes.
+There are many other areas to focus an analysis, however, with the constraint of time and resources, this analysis has been limited to just the usage of water.
+One such area could be about the materials used in the wells for different purposes.
 For example, many wells used Crystalline Silica Quartz as a proppant, others used Coconut Diethanolamide as a non-emulsifying acid.
-After grouping all the materials by their location, businesses can use this knowledge to determine what materials are needed where.
+After grouping all the materials by their location, businesses can use this knowledge to determine what materials are needed where and therefore allocate their own supplies to the places of high demand.